Straight Talk from Jon Gonzales

 Today’s changing and competitive business climate does not allow a trial and error approach to meeting these challenges.
 It is just too costly.

 My purpose in writing this blog post is to help my colleagues find solutions to the many challenges occurring within the profession, and provide real world education that meets growing job market and consumer demands.
+I want to make my journey easier than mine.

 As professionals we have no voice, to express our concerns, my loyalty is to you my fellow colleagues.
 With over 43 years of real world experience as a working hairdresser and salon owner, I understand your educational and business needs.
 If we are to raise our standard of living, then we must raise our standard of educational excellence.